 Healthcare kiosks streamline patient check-in

 Simplifying processes continues to be an essential focus for the healthcare system.
-In the beginning of the pandemic, facilities relied on websites to distribute information and nurse lines to vet cases that need to be seen immediately.
-These same types of efficiencies can be carried out in waiting rooms as labor shortages affect reception staff.
+In the beginning of the pandemic, facilities relied on websites to distribute information and nurse lines to vet cases that needed to be seen immediately.
+These same types of efficiencies can now be carried out in waiting rooms as labor shortages affect reception staff.

-Offering patient check-in kiosks gives people control over their own registration process, ensuring less errors in recorded personal information and providing easy means to apply copays or pay bills at the kiosk.
+Offering patient check-in kiosks gives people control over their own registration process.
+This ensures fewer errors in recorded personal information and provides an easy way to pay copays and bills at the kiosk.
 Streamlining these procedures frees front desk staff from data entry and allows them to focus on other tasks like scheduling or answering questions.

-Delegating more control over the check-in process to the patient ensures hospital or clinic staff can concentrate on what’s most important – providing top medical care.
+Delegating more control of the check-in process to the patient ensures hospital or clinic staff can concentrate on what’s most important – providing top medical care.

 Minimize human-to-human contact with medical kiosks

-The extensive spread of the novel coronavirus has spurred significant conversations about keeping public-facing employees safe in a variety of industries.
-This issue is especially vital in the healthcare industry where essential front desk staff are tasked with checking in potentially ill patients.
+The spread of COVID-19 has spurred significant conversations about keeping public-facing employees safe in a variety of industries.
+This issue is especially vital in the healthcare industry where front desk staff check in potentially ill patients.

 This greater awareness of human-to-human contact will live on with new measures to safeguard employees.
 Medical check-in kiosks can provide an important solution to the goal of maintaining proper social distance.

-When patients can check in at a self-service kiosk, counter staff no longer risk being exposed to germs from sick individuals.
-Additionally, healthcare kiosks are easily disinfected.
-Staff can be tasked with cleaning the units, or kiosks can be outfitted with special attachments to hold sanitizing wipes or gel for patients.
+When patients check in at a healthcare kiosk, counter staff no longer risk exposure to germs from sick individuals.
+Additionally, kiosks are easily disinfected.
+Staff can clean the units, or kiosks can be outfitted with special attachments to hold sanitizing wipes or gel.

 Expect a solid future for telemedicine kiosks

-As hospitals and clinics concentrate on keeping non-emergent illnesses out of facilities in order to make room for more critical cases, the use of telehealth options has increased.
+During the pandemic, as hospitals and clinics were concentrated on keeping non-emergent illnesses out of facilities to make room for critical cases, the use of telehealth options increased.

-With that, people are gaining a greater comfort level using alternative healthcare methods to communicate with a physician.
-In the future, telehealth kiosks placed in private areas of locations like pharmacies, schools, big box stores, and large businesses will not only provide access to medical care, but can be outfitted with special tools to help doctors retrieve necessary information like body temperature and blood pressure.
+With that, people gained a greater comfort level using alternative healthcare methods to communicate with a physician.
+Expect to see more private locations like pharmacies, schools, box stores, and large businesses utilizing telehealth kiosks outfitted with special tools to help doctors retrieve necessary information like body temperature and blood pressure.
 Not only is it convenient for patients, but the process often carries a lower price tag than a doctor visit.

-The pandemic has been a catalyst for innovative healthcare solutions to keep operations moving efficiently while ensuring safety is a top priority.
-When communities begin to emerge from the shadows again, expect beneficial technologies like patient check-in kiosks and telemedicine options to be a new expectation in the future of healthcare.
+The pandemic was a catalyst for innovative healthcare solutions to keep operations efficient while ensuring safety is a top priority.
+Today, we’re seeing the continued benefits of these strategies with the popularity of technologies like patient check-in kiosks and telemedicine options.
+Convenience, safety, and experience will continue to influence patient expectations going forward.